Is the Bible true?

 We take most things on trust because we believe the words of those who were there — eyewitnesses.
 Or we take the word of people who say they obtained the information from eyewitnesses.

-No one doubts the existence of Julius Caesar, yet there is less evidence for his existence than for the historicity of the New Testament.
+No-one doubts the existence of Julius Caesar, yet there is less evidence for his existence than for the historicity of the New Testament.
 There are probably 5000 manuscript copies of portions of the New Testament in Greek, and at least 15,000 more in other languages.
-Nothing like this abundance exists for any other historical writing.
+Nothing like this abundance exists for any other historical writing, and although it is not proof, it is a good indication that the Bible is true.

 No one has refuted the Book of Acts